Exabyte-io/documentation/docs/tutorials/jobs-cli/cli-job-import.md

 ## Animation

 In the below video, we first navigate to a directory under the [command-line interface](../../cli/overview.md) where we have copied the contents of the [VASP template Job](../../jobs-cli/batch-scripts/directories.md#job-templates).
-Here, we edit the [job submission script](../../jobs-cli/batch-scripts/overview.md) to insert the aforementioned `#PBS -web` [directive](../../jobs-cli/batch-scripts/directives.md).
+Here, we edit the [job submission script](../../jobs-cli/batch-scripts/overview.md) to insert the aforementioned `#PBS -R y` [directive](../../jobs-cli/batch-scripts/directives.md) for completeness, even though as explained earlier this directive is already enabled by default.

 This allows us to monitor the job [status](../../jobs/status.md) under [Jobs Explorer](../../jobs/ui/explorer.md) in [Web Interface](../../ui/overview.md), which we inspect towards the end of the animation.

 <div class="video-wrapper">
-<iframe class="gifffer" width="100%" height="100%" src="https://www.youtube.com/embed/JMOsF98zJ9k" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe class="gifffer" width="100%" height="100%" src="https://www.youtube.com/embed/p7ex0V0husY" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </div>